 - Do both you and your spouse need a vehicle to accommodate your children, or can one vehicle suffice?
 For example, did you sell your truck because it didn’t have room for car seats, but your spouse had a car that was sufficient?

 If you haven’t picked up from my posts yet, clothing is a huge pet peeve and sink of money I should be using for my financial independence savings.
 Let’s say we go shopping twice a year for my two children.
 The estimated costs from the CNN tool suggests I am spending close to $550 per kid twice a year for a total of almost $40,000 by the time they are 18.
 I already know I spend about $100 per month on my kids clothes on average in 2020, so I think that is insane.
 My kids are also little (a two year old and an infant), so I can buy 4 new outfits for less than $20 if I really wanted to.
 Growing up, I was mostly limited to hand-me-downs from my older brother, or had to save my low earning wages to buy clothes at good will.
 For some families, this is necessary, and for others it’s a choice.
 Personally, I felt a strong sense of independence knowing that I was able to provide this basic need for myself at such a young age and didn’t become dependent on a certain lifestyle before I even had a chance to establish my own.
 My husband is different from me in that he primarily buys clothes new and has a preference when it comes to the brands of his clothing.
 Both decisions are great as long as they are not used to accumulate excess.
-When it comes to children, I’ve received “that look” when I suggest that my son and daughter will wear the same clothes versus embracing gender specific clothing.
-I’ve also been told not to let my children be “that kid” by purchasing them used clothing.
-That comment made my blood boil, but that’s a story for another day.
+When it comes to children, I’ve received some interesting looks when I suggest that my son and daughter will wear the same clothes versus embracing gender specific clothing.
+I’ve also been asked if it would bother me if my children were seen as “that kid” by purchasing them used clothing.
 If diapers fall into this category as well, they can be extremely pricey, especially if you let yourself fall in love with the nicer brands like I did.
 However, I did have a period with my son where I used cloth diapers that helped us save a lot of money.
 They aren’t pretty, but it’s much easier than I anticipated and you can buy ones with adjustable snaps that grow with your kid.

 - Do you find yourself buying more outfits for your children than they need?